OUR MISSION

 Create alternatives to jail for people with mental illness and/or substance use disorders.

 Data suggests there at least twice as many people in the Oklahoma County jail with mental illness than the general population, and the most common state misdemeanor and felony charges for jail inmates are drug and/or alcohol-related.
 Finding new resources and pathways to get people out of jail and into treatment forges long-term solutions that reduce recidivism and improve the quality of life and community.
-CJAC works with a robust array of community partners and nonprofits to provide holistic solutions to crime include drug and alcohol treatment, job training and placement, mental health services and stable housing.
+CJAC works with a robust array of community partners and nonprofits to provide holistic solutions to crime including drug and alcohol treatment, job training and placement, mental health services and stable housing.

 6